Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: Experiments

 \subsubsection{Implementation Details}

-Our algorithm is implemented using PyTorch and executed on an NVIDIA Tesla V100 GPU\footnote{The code will be publicly available.}.
+Our algorithm is implemented using PyTorch and executed on an NVIDIA Tesla V100 GPU.
 We utilize stochastic gradient descent (SGD) with a momentum of $0.9$ and a weight decay of $0.0001$ for optimization.
 We adopt the same feature extractor $\Psi(\cdot)$ as used in previous MIPL methods \cite{tang2023demipl, tang2024elimipl, tang2024miplma, yang2024promipl, yang2025fastmipl}.
 For MNIST-{ {MIPL}} and FMNIST-{ {MIPL}}, we extract instance-level features using a two-layer convolutional neural network followed by a fully connected network.
 For preprocessed datasets, \ie Birdsong-{ {MIPL}} and SIVAL-{ {MIPL}}, we use a fully connected network for feature extraction.
 For CRC-{ {MIPL}}, we explore four image bag generators and use ResNet-34 to extract instance-level features.
 We select the learning rate from $\{0.01, 0.05\}$ and adjust it using cosine annealing. {\damcc} and {\damcn} are trained for $200$ epochs on CRC-{ {MIPL}} and $100$ epochs on benchmark datasets.
 Meanwhile, {\samcc}, {\samcn}, {\mamcc}, and {\mamcn} are trained for $100$ epochs on all datasets.
 We set the CDL parameter $\gamma$ to $1$ in all experiments.
 We report the mean and standard deviation (std) of classification accuracy and expected calibration error over ten random train/test splits with a ratio of $\text{7:3}$.
 In our experiments, the expected calibration error is evaluated with $15$ bins.
+For each dataset, the highest classification accuracy and the lowest expected calibration error are highlighted in bold to facilitate comparison.
+In the following tables, $\uparrow$ and $\downarrow$ denote improvements and reductions over {\demipl}~\cite{tang2023demipl}, {\elimipl}~\cite{tang2024elimipl}, or {\miplma}~\cite{tang2024miplma}, respectively.
+The code of this work can be found at \url{https://github.com/tangw-seu/MIPLCDL}.